jiayihu/blog/src/articles/css-custom-properties-performance-2018.md

 ![Custom properties initial render](/images/css-custom-properties-performance-2018/start-up-CSS-variable.png)

 The initial render with CSS variables is noticeable slower: 416ms vs 159ms.
 It's not that bad though, but still to be kept in mind when using Custom Properties in a large application.

+You might prefer to avoid shipping custom properties if you don't need to change them at runtime. [postcss-custom-properties](https://github.com/postcss/postcss-custom-properties#preserve) supports the option `preserve: false` to remove custom properties in compilation.

 ## Conclusions